Kinston Department of Fire & Rescue

-The Kinston Department of Fire and Rescue has had at least thirteen Fire Chiefs since its inception in July of 1895 to the Community.
+The Kinston Department of Fire and Rescue has had at least fourteen Fire Chiefs since its inception in July of 1895 to the Community.
 We are able to trace the Chieftain Linage back to the year 1915.
 They are Listed from Past to Present and their Presiding Dates corresponding with their photographs listed below in the same order from top to bottom, left to right.

 - The Late Fire Chief T. V. Moseley volunteered from at least 1915 through 1929 (No Photo Available)

 - The Late Fire Chief Junius S. Gray was the First Paid Chief and served from 1929 through 1957

 - The Late Fire Chief Joseph Travis Hailey served from 1957 through 1969